 Symbol servers enable debuggers to automatically retrieve the correct symbol files without knowing product names, build numbers or package names.
-To learn more about symbols, read the concept page; to publish symbols, see this page.
-To use symbols in WinDbg, see this page.
+These files contain useful information for the debugger and generally have the

 Add the symbol server to Visual Studio

-To debug with symbols, select and add the Azure DevOps Services symbol server to your Visual Studio environment using the Tools->Options->Debugger->Symbols page.
+To debug with symbols, select and add the Azure DevOps Services symbol server to your Visual Studio environment.

 Debugging optimized modules